 The Difference Between Road Signs Around The World

 Have you ever noticed a strange road sign abroad and couldn’t understand its meaning?
 Well, that’s completely fine.
-As some countries have road signs that are unique to their country.
-Also, around the world there are many signs that have the same meaning but look differently.
+Around the world, there are many signs that have the same meaning but look different.

-When thinking about stop signs the first thing that comes to mind is a red octagon sign with white letters saying “STOP”.
-But it appears that it is not the same in all parts of the world.
+When thinking about stop signs, the first thing that comes to mind is a red octagon sign with white letters saying “STOP.”
+But it appears that this is not the case in all parts of the world.

-As for the color of stop signs, nowadays they are all red around the world.
-But in the past some used to be yellow and blue as well.
+Nowadays, the color of stop signs are all red around the world.
+But in the past, some used to be yellow and blue, too.

-In some countries like Ethiopia, Israel and Pakistan the stop sign is displayed by a hand indicating to stop.
+In some countries like Ethiopia, Israel and Pakistan, the stop sign is signaled by a hand indicating to stop without any text.

-Usually stop signs are considered to have an octagonal shape, but still there are some countries where the sign is a circle and there is an upside down triangle inside of it.
+Usually, stop signs have an octagonal shape but there are some countries where the sign is a circle with an upside down triangle inside of it.

 Here are the most unusual types of “STOP” signs in the world.

 The first one is in Japan, which is in the shape of an upside down triangle.
-It is probably the only sign in the world that has this shape.
+It’s probably the only sign in the world that has this shape.

-And the last one is in Nepal, which does not have any text or symbol on it, it is just a red octagon.
+And the last one is in Nepal, which does not have any text or symbol on it - it’s just a red octagon.

-Even though most countries use the international language for their safety signs, there are countries that use only their language for sign making.
+Even though most countries use English for their safety signs, there are countries that use only their native language for sign making.

 Animal Alert Signs